MissJe55/LPTHW/README.md

 ##  Future Goals
 * Complete 100% of the book's exercises.
 * Transition completely to a professional IDE workflow in VS Code.
-* Begin writing custom security automation scripts (log parsers, port scanners, and API integrators) once the fundamentals are locked down.
+* Dive into automation projects for my portfolio once the fundamentals are locked down.

-*This is a living, breathing learning repository.
-The code starts simple, but it gets smarter every day.*